chrisd149/Cog-Customization/README.md

 To install

 	1. Install Panda3D-1.10-02 if not already installed, on the [offical website](https://www.panda3d.org/download/)
-	2. Download the main file
+	2. Download files into a folder/location on your PC.
 	3. Open file in your choice of Python IDE (e.g. PyCharm, Atom, etc)
 	4. Run file, it will open up in a Panda3D enviroment window, similar to Toontown.